-3.1 Brittle fracture
+3.2.1 Brittle fracture

-Brittle fracture is the term given to a failure caused by a crack which propagates rapidly through the material.
+Failure caused by a crack which propagates rapidly through the material.
 A brittle material has little resistance to failure once the elastic limit has been reached.
-These failures release a lot of energy and are dangerous, as fragments of the material may be thrown long distances.
+These failures release a lot of energy and are dangerous, as fragments of the material can be thrown long distances.

-3.2 Ductile
+3.2.2 Ductile